loginom/loginom-help-en-omegat/data/processors/datamining/em-clustering.md

 ### EM Clustering

 * Auto selection of clusters.
-The following pack of parameters becomes available for configuration when selecting the flag: *Auto Determination of Clusters Count*.
+The following pack of parameters becomes available for configuration when selecting the checkbox: *Auto Determination of Clusters Count*.
    * The minimum number of clusters.
 By default — 1.
    * The maximum number of clusters.
 By default — 10.
    * Cluster splitting significance threshold (in the interval from 0.1 to 5).
 The higher splitting significance threshold, the more clusters will be generated while clustering.
 By default — 1.
 * Set number of clusters.
-The pack of parameters available for configuration in the case of inactive flag: *Auto selection of clusters*.
+The pack of parameters available for configuration in the case of inactive checkbox: *Auto selection of clusters*.
    * Number of clusters.
 By default — 3.
 * Parameters of EM clustering.
    * Variables are independent.
 Consideration of dependence between variables.
-If the flag is active, there is no dependence.
+If the checkbox is active, there is no dependence.
    * Median modification.
-Selection of the flag means that moment scores of the maximum likelihood at the second M-step of the algorithm are replaced with more stable scores of the median type.
+Selection of the checkbox means that moment scores of the maximum likelihood at the second M-step of the algorithm are replaced with more stable scores of the median type.
 It can increase the algorithm stability relative to the source data.